naver/covid19-nmt/README.md

 In order to translate in the _medical_ domain, use the option `--medical`

 ## More information
-For more information, checkout the [blog post](https://europe.naverlabs.com/blog/a-machine-translation-model-for-covid-19-research/)
+For more information, checkout the [blog post](https://europe.naverlabs.com/blog/a-machine-translation-model-for-covid-19-research/) or read the [paper](https://openreview.net/pdf?id=U5luH7UiQw6)

 ### Data & Model
 The model card, with data and architecture & hyperparameter information is [here](modelcard.md)